 In the meantime, to create macros, I'm afraid you will have to go through the interface.
 But it shouldn't be too complicated, just not as time-effective.

-#7 Updated by Francisco Del Roio 8 months ago
+#7 Updated by Francisco Del Roio over 1 year ago

 I was investigating this with a breakpoint put in line 254 of client.py and I found that if you execute